VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

         }, []);

-        each time we initialise a (new task) component -> useEffect is mounted and logs 'Mount' if we remove a (task) component via deleting from state or stop rendering it as a component in UI -> useEffect knows/tracks that this component is no longer rendered and useEffect return is triggered which logs 'Unmount'
+        each time we initialise a (new task) component -> useEffect is mounted and logs 'Mount' if we remove a (task) component via deleting from state or stop rendering it as a component in UI -> useEffect knows/tracks that this component is no longer rendered and the function that useEffect returns will come into play, mind that this function (logging 'Unmount') is saved for later see useEffect return

     MIND that if you have a function in useEffect that has dependencies, they too have to be declared in useEffect's dependencies